How America Can Lose the Fourth Industrial Revolution

 Outcompeting America Domestically

-China has advanced considerably farther than America in implementing and accelerating the fruits of this new revolution.
+China has advanced considerably further than America in implementing and accelerating the fruits of this new revolution.
 Great advantage will be reaped particularly in transportation and commercial efficiencies.

-Mobile broadband is the enabling technology for the Fourth Industrial Revolution, just as railroads were the enabling technology for the First Industrial Revolution.
-With the advent of fifth generation (5G) broadband and its capacity to transmit very large amounts of data quickly and with nearly instant response time, the Fourth Industrial Revolution is already in full development.
-China had installed 800,000 5G base stations as of February 2021, with another 600,000 to 800,000 planned for 2022; these will cover all the major cities in China.
-The average download speed on China’s networks is three hundred ambits per second vs. a US average of fifty-five ambits per second.8
+Mobile broadband is the enabling technology for Industry 4.0, just as railroads were the enabling technology for the First Industrial Revolution.
+With the advent of fifth generation (5G) broadband, with its capacity to transmit very large amounts of data quickly and with nearly instant response time, Industry 4.0 already is in full development.
+China had installed 800,000 5G base stations as of February 2021, with another 600,000 to 800,000 planned for 2022, covering all of China’s major cities.
+The average download speed on China’s networks is 300 Ambits/second vs. a US average of 55 Ambits/second.8

-Moreover, in terms of commercial efficiency, China has made operational fully automated warehouses, pioneered by the Chinese internet retailers Alibaba and JD.com.
+Moreover, in terms of commercial efficiency, China has made operational fully automated warehouses, pioneered by the Chinese Internet retailers Alibaba and JD.com.
 It has integrated urban hubs with suburban spokes through high-speed trains.
-And it has used the Internet of Things (IoT) and “smart” solar panels to reduce the energy cost of heating and cooling buildings.
+And it Used the Internet of Things (IoT) and “smart” solar panels to reduce the energy cost of heating and cooling buildings.

-According to Chinese industry sources, five thousand private industrial 5G networks already are in place in China, with another fifty thousand expected to be completed in the next year.9 These include the automated ports in Shanghai’s Yangshan Container Port, which is the world’s largest, as well as industrial robotics, autonomous vehicles, and other applications.
-Comparable networks in the United States and Europe are for the most part experimental rather than operational.
-The Trump administration’s sanctions against sale of components, including semiconductors made with US equipment or intellectual property, appear to have slowed China’s 5G rollout only slightly.
+According to Chinese industry sources, 5,000 private industrial 5G networks already are in place in China, with another 50,000 expected to be completed in the next year.9 These include the automated ports in Shanghai’s Yangshan Container Port, the world’s largest, as well as industrial robotics, autonomous vehicles, and other applications.
+Comparable networks in the US and Europe for the most part are experimental rather than operational.
+The Trump Administration’s sanctions against sale of components including semiconductors made with U.S. equipment or intellectual property appeared to have slowed China’s 5G rollout only slightly.

-Artificial intelligence allows robots to “learn.”
-CNN reported, for example, in June 2021 as follows:
+Artificial Intelligence allows robots to “learn.”
+CNN reported for example in June 2021:

 China did not invent industrial robotics, but it leads the world in robot usage with 140,000 in place in 2020.
-That is more than Japan, the United States, South Korea, and Germany combined.
-With the introduction of 5G-area as well as private networks, China is poised for a productivity quantum leap in manufacturing, transportation, and logistics.
+That is more than Japan, the United States, Japan, South Korea and Germany combined.
+With the introduction of 5G area as well as private networks, China is poised for a productivity quantum-leap in manufacturing, transportation and logistics.

 Technological innovation harnessed to production capacity produces a snowball effect.
 As innovations are commercialized, manufacturing and logistics industries provide a real-world laboratory to test and deploy new innovations.
-America invented the digital age because most of the decisive innovations—optical networks, inexpensive semiconductor manufacturing, displays, sensors, and communications technology, including the internet—emerged from corporate laboratories linked to production capacity.
+America invented the digital age because most of the decisive innovations—optical networks, inexpensive semiconductor manufacturing, displays, sensors, and communications technology including the Internet—emerged from corporate laboratories linked to production capacity.
 China already produces about 30 percent of the world’s manufactured products and is moving up the technology spectrum.
-It also produces seven times as many STEM baccalaureate degrees as the United States.
-China is close to achieving a critical mass of skills, technology, and supply-chain depth that will leave the United States behind—just as the United States left Britain behind during the twentieth century.
+It also produces seven times as many STEM baccalaureal degrees as the United States.
+China is close to achieving a critical mass of skills, technology and supply-chain depth that will leave the United States behind, as the US left Britain behind during the 20th century.

 Sino-Forming the World

-One only need look to Latin America, America’s geopolitical backyard, for indications of how fast Chinese influence has grown.
-In 2019 Mexico had seventy-seven mobile broadband accounts per one hundred people, whereas in 2013 it only had twenty-three such accounts.12 And Mexico last year had the world’s highest percentage growth in e-commerce.
+One only need look to Latin America, America’s geopolitical back yard, for indications of how fast Chinese influence has grown.
+In 2019 Mexico had 77 mobile broadband accounts per 100 people, vs. only 23 accounts in 2013.12 And Mexico last year had the world’s highest percentage growth in e-commerce.
 In 2020, about a third of Mexico City drivers were using the Waze navigation app, making Mexico its third largest market, compared to virtually zero in 2015.
 Huawei (with some participation by Nokia) built Mexico’s mobile broadband infrastructure.

 In Brazil, regulators have approved Huawei’s participation in the auction of 5G spectrum, making the Chinese telecom giant the probable dominant player in the largest South American economy.
 Apart from the public broadband network, Huawei is building dedicated 5G networks for Brazilian soybean farms that link sensors at the individual plant level to drone deliveries of water, fertilizer, and pesticide.

 In a much broader sense, the scarcest resource in the world economy during the next several decades will be working-age adults.
 Some Western analysts point to China’s shrinking demographics as a harbinger of China’s future decline, but China’s demographic problems are hardly unique.
 Its projected elderly dependent ratio (the number of retirees per person of working age) will remain at about the same level as Germany’s and well below that of Japan and South Korea.
-The United States, with a total fertility rate of just 1.7, will have a dependent ratio only slightly lower than China’s.
+The United States, with a Total Fertility Rate of just 1.7, will have a dependent ratio only slightly lower than China’s.
 There are several ways to mitigate the economic effect of an aging population.
-The two most important are (1) to increase labor productivity, and (2) to export capital to countries with a large supply of labor.
-Contrary to China, the United States and much of Western Europe have pursued a different strategy: importing and giving citizenship to an ethnically dissimilar pool of laborers.
+The two most important are to 1) increase labor productivity, and 2) export capital to countries with a large supply of labor.
+Contrary to China, America and much of Western Europe have pursued on a different strategy: importing and giving citizenship to an ethnically dissimilar pool of laborers.

 As noted, China’s advances in labor saving will make it possible to eliminate many labor-intensive jobs.
 The job description that encompasses the most workers in the United States is “driver.”
-China’s newly constructed urban infrastructure and 5G buildout supports autonomous vehicles far better than the aging, often chaotic infrastructure of American cities.
+China’s newly-constructed urban infrastructure and 5G buildout supports autonomous vehicles far better than the aging, often chaotic infrastructure of American cities.
 China, moreover, is ahead of the United States in warehouse automation.
-E-commerce accounts for more than 50 percent of all retail sales in China, compared to 14 percent in the United States as of the first quarter of 2021.13
+E-commerce accounts for more than 50% of all retail sales in China, compared to 14% in the United States as of the first quarter of 2021.13

 As I have written in You Will be Assimilated: